aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/currency-formatting/_index.md

 1. You can customize the following: Decimal places, Symbol, Negative numbers.
 1. Click OK to apply the formatting.

-## **How to Format Number to Currency in Aspose.Cells**
+## **How to Format Number to Currency in Aspose.Cells for Python via .NET**

-To format numbers as currency in Aspose.Cells for .NET library for working with Excel files, you can apply currency formatting to cells programmatically.
-Here's how you can do it using C# with Aspose.Cells:
+To format numbers as currency in Aspose.Cells for Python .NET library for working with Excel files, you can apply currency formatting to cells programmatically.
+Here's how you can do it using Python with Aspose.Cells:

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Numbers-format-currency.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-Numbers-format-currency.py" >}}
-{{< app/cells/assistant language="csharp" >}}